-Meeting Room: Available for rental.
+Available for rental.
 825 square feet.
 Capacity 50 (classroom setup).
 Wi-Fi is available.
 Equipped with a video projector and screen.
 A small food prep/warming area is also available.

-Picnic Shelter: One large shelter (capacity 61-90).
+One large shelter (capacity 61-90).
 Available to rent by reservation only.
 Deposit required.
 Please note that amplified sound/music is not allowed.

-Tennis/Racquetball: A dozen lighted clay tennis courts, six lighted four-wall racquetball courts, and a pro shop.
+A dozen lighted clay tennis courts, six lighted four-wall racquetball courts, and a pro shop.
 The tennis center is operated by contract with Lakeshore Tennis Center.
-Contact by phone, 954-437-9983, or email, Coach.Eli@BPTennis.com.

-A Little History: By the time he graduated from Fort Lauderdale’s Central Catholic High School (now St. Thomas Aquinas High) in 1961, Brian Piccolo had distinguished himself in both baseball and football, which he also later played at Wake Forest University.
+By the time he graduated from Fort Lauderdale’s Central Catholic High School (now St. Thomas Aquinas High) in 1961, Brian Piccolo had distinguished himself in both baseball and football, which he also later played at Wake Forest University.
 (The Piccolo family moved to Fort Lauderdale when Brian was 12.)
 It was in football that he made his mark, however, going on to play for the Chicago Bears for four seasons before dying of cancer at age 26 in 1970.
 His story inspired the acclaimed 1971 made-for-TV movie Brian’s Song, with James Caan as Piccolo and Billy Dee Williams as his friend Gale Sayers.
-Among Piccolo's legacies is this Cooper City park, which opened in 1992, added a velodrome in 1992, and opened a skate park in 1999.
-(Photo from the collections of the Wake Forest University Athletic Department)
+Among Piccolo's legacies is this Cooper City-based park, which opened in 1989, and added a velodrome in 1992.
+(Photo from the collection of the Wake Forest University Athletic Department.)